There are three elements to shopping in central Brixton: street markets, covered arcades, and shops.

 The walk starts from the corner of Beehive Place and Brixton Station Road at 2.30pm and takes around one and a quarter hours.

 Advance reservations are available by emailing as below.
 You can then collect and pay for your tickets on the day from the Brixton Society stall in Brixton Station Road from 12.30 to 2.30pm.
 Look for our stall as we never know where we will be until on the day.
 Reservations by email are taken until the Friday before the walk or until the walk is full.

-Please do book if you can, or e-mail to help us in planning for the walk.
+Please do book or e-mail to help us in planning for the walk to avoid disappointment.
 Brixton Market is busy on a Saturday and group sizes have to be limited.